karvounis/forem-resources/README.md

 # Forem resources

-This repo holds the ForemAsCode (FaC) personal resources.
+This repo contains the Forem as Code (FaC) personal resources.